 Unlike the traditional walk-in customer business model, subscriptions have pre-agreed times for the submission of orders, payments, and the delivery of goods and services.

-With the ability to foresee demand, there’s less wastage on inventories, better planned schedules, and optimised staffing requirements.
+With the ability to foresee demand, there’s less wastage on inventories, better-planned schedules, and optimized staffing requirements.

 2. It creates convenience

 While most traditional business models would want multiple transactions, the subscription business model stretches this over a longer time period.

 Every single transaction in the subscription business model involves a series of interactions.

 Simply put: when a customer pays a one-time fee for a weekly meal plan subscription, the entrepreneur would have to deliver meals to the customer every day for the entire week.

 This business model removes repetitive transactions, which also removes the need for customers to think twice at every point of purchase.